sudansh/GithubTrending/README.md

 - Written in kotlin
 - MVVM struture with data binding
 - Divided the packages feature wise for easier future work on this app.
-- Andorid Architecture components which help in implementing MVVM.
+- Android Architecture components which help in implementing MVVM.
 - LiveData and ViewModel for observing changes on data.
 - Koin for dependency injection
 - Room for local caching of data